AlyshaJohnson/green-quiz/README.md

   - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-running-2.0%2Findex.html)
 - CSS
   - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-running-2.0%252Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en#css)

+### User Testing
+This app has been tested by a small group of users in which some feedback was captured in the design and some errors in functionality and spelling were corrected.

+UI improvements made:
+- Addition of icons on quiz navigation buttons.

+Errors / bug fixes:
+- On question reset, the 'Next' button was still active.
+- General spelling errors throughout quiz.

 ### Unfixed Bugs